jclev-uga/HAPLOSWEEP/README.md

 Make sure the bamtools libraries libbamtools.so and libbamtools.so.2.4.1 are in the working directory as well.

+Binary files are included, but C++ code can be compiled by user if bamtools API is installed.
+C++ standard 11 was used.
+.cpp files can be compiled with the following command:

+g++ -I ./lib/bamtools-master/include/ -L ./lib/bamtools-master/lib/ -o program program.cpp -lz -lbamtools -std=c++11

-If the above is true then running the pipeline is simple.
+If the above is true then running the pipeline (Haplotyper.pl) is simple.

 #  PIPELINE PATH: